- Common Name(s):

 Blooms: Early spring Nut/Fruit/Seed: Fall

-Wildlife Value: This plant is moderately resistant to damage by deer.
-Hummingbirds feed on nectar from flowers in the early spring.
+Wildlife Value: Hummingbirds and bees feed on nectar from flowers in the early spring.
 The seeds are eaten by squirrels.
+This plant is moderately resistant to damage by deer.

 Insects, Diseases, or Other Plant Problems: Leaf blotch can be a significant problem for this plant.